TreeGateway/tree-gateway/README.md

   - **Integrated CircuitBreaker** - A fast [circuitbreaker](https://martinfowler.com/bliki/CircuitBreaker.html) to fast fail your responses when your API is having problems to work.
 It support custom handlers for events like "open" or "close" circuit.
   - Real Time **Monitoring and Analytics** -
     - Collect statistics about any access to your APIs.
 Capture any event, like a cache hit on a cache entrance, a circuitbreaker open circuit or an authentication attempt.
-    - Use an existing monitor (or define your own monitor) to capture periodic information about the server or about your APIs.
-Ex: CPU monitor, MEM Monitor etc.
     - A very flexible and powerfull log system, that can be integrated with any service like logstash, loggly or new relic.
   - **Easy Administration** - The gateway can be configured remotelly.
 And no restart is needed.
 Any API configuration can be "hot" changed and all configurations are propagated to other tree-gateway cluster nodes with no pain.
 The gateway can be configured through:
     - Admin API - A REST API that can be invoked through HTTP;